 Right now, the hospitality industry is not so industrious.
-Hotels, in particular, have seen sky-high job loss rates and have driven pandemic-related job losses.
-In fact, the hospitality industry was one of the industries hit worst by COVID-19.
-In last December alone, 498,000 individuals working in the hospitality and leisure industry lost their jobs.
+The hospitality industry was one of the industries hit worst by COVID-19.
+And while it’s slowly rebounding, the wound of nearly 3.1 million job losses in the hospitality and leisure industry is yet to heal.

 To maintain a healthy hotel, especially right now, hotel managers and proprietors must have the tools to evaluate the full scope of their financial situation – where they are flourishing and where there is room to grow.
 Hotel proprietors can do just that by looking at their property’s metrics and applying those metrics to their benefit.